Lean Logic and Surviving the Future (posthumously published in 2016)

 Green Alliance report on 'Grid 2.0' (pdf) http://www.green-alliance.org.uk/.../ The Green Alliance have produced a clear and compelling piece of work on the new thinking that is needed for electricity distribution and the National Grid.

 The Crash Course (video) http://www.chrismartenson.com/crashcourse Chris Martenson undertakes the daunting task of presenting the overarching interplay of economics, energy and environment examined in all the links above.
 He not only pulls it off, but does so in easily digestible videos from 2-15 minutes long.
-Watching them all would take 3 hours 23 minutes.
+Or there's an 'Accelerated Crash Course' that covers everything in an hour.

 New Economics Foundation http://www.neweconomics.org/ A UK organisation proposing alternatives to the dominant economic paradigm.
 Practising economics as if people and planet mattered.

-On biodiversity and extinction (video) http://video.google.com/.../ This watchable 9 minute video outlines the mass extinction event occurring now on our planet.
-For media coverage of the UN announcement that: "If things continue, in as little as 35 years half of all species of life will be extinct" click here.
+On biodiversity and extinction (video) http://www.youtube.com/.../ This watchable 9 minute video outlines the mass extinction event occurring now on our planet.
+As declared at a UN conference in 2007: "If things continue, in as little as 35 years half of all species of life will be extinct".

 UK Government pre-feasibility study into Personal Carbon Trading http://www.decc.gov.uk/.../ Having commissioned the Centre for Sustainable Energy's scoping study (Nov 2006), the UK Government conducted this pre-feasibility study into the TEQs concept (May 2008).